 The current boundaries end North of Bridlington on the East Coast and at Stamford Bridge in the West, although the area somehow kept Goole.
 Now, East Riding has around 590,800 occupants with Hull as its largest settlement.

 The County Hall in Beverley is the administrative centre for the rural East Riding Authority.
 It also acts as an agricultural and religious centre with its 15th century minster.

 The flat land to the north of Hull and South of the Yorkshire moors provides an excellent place to grow crops.
 This includes corn, oilseed rape and wheat.
 The coastal towns of Bridlington, Hornsea and Withernsea are popular seaside resorts dotted with caravans and camp sites.
 This coastline is also famous for having the fastest rate of erosion in Europe, with parts of some villages close to falling into the North Sea.

 The chalk Yorkshire Wolds is an unspoilt, and less heralded, scenic area of the county to visit and is popular with walkers and cyclists.
 The area has pretty villages, such as Warter, Huggate and ever-amusing Wetwang.
 Each has their own duck ponds, which is a common feature in East Yorkshire settlements.
 Market Weighton, a pleasant market town at the heart of the Riding, was home to the Yorkshire giant, William Bradley.
 At 7ft 9in tall, used to hold the title of the Tallest British Man.

-To confuse those outside of Yorkshire, some areas key institutions (the police force, fire service and airport based on the south bank) keep the Humberside name.
+To confuse people outside of Yorkshire, some areas key institutions (e.g. the police force, fire service and airport based on the South bank) keep the Humberside name.
 According to the residents, the East Riding is still very much a part of Yorkshire.